The interview is crucial in demonstrating you're the right person for the job.

 6. Dress to impress

-The best advice here is to know the company you’re applying to, have an idea who you are going to meet with and dress approximately to that.
+The best advice here is to know the company you’re applying to, have an idea whom you are going to meet with and dress approximately to that.

 One shot to get it right

-With interviews, you only really have one shot to nail it — whether that’s progressing to the next round or being offered the position.
-These six simple steps will ensure you are as prepared and confident as you can be and give you the best chance of getting it right.
+In a job interview you really only have one shot to nail it and either progress to the next round or get offered the position.
+These six simple tips will ensure you are as prepared and confident as you can be going into that interview room (or virtual room) and will give you the best possible chance of getting it right.

 If you’re looking for your next challenge in the mining industry, get in touch with the team at Mining People International.